SWC-OSG-Workshop/OSG-UserTraining-AHM18/novice/DHTC/08-condor_annex.md

 ![Spot2](Images/Spot2.png)

-Download the JSON file from the upper right corner.
+Download the JSON file from the lower right corner.
 Do _not_ finish the guide.

 ![Spot3](Images/Spot3.png)